List of Kings of Uí Cheinnselaig

-The Kings of Uí Cheinnselaig were a branch of the Laigin who came to dominate southern Leinster, known also as Laigin Desgabair.
+The Kings of Uí Cheinnselaig were a branch of the Laigin who came to dominate southern Leinster, Ireland known also as Laigin Desgabair.
 They were semi-independent of their overlords in the north of Leinster and sometimes provided rulers of all Leinster.

 Kings of Uí Cheinnselaig

 The following list is a partial list of kings of the Uí Cheinnselaig compiled from the king list in the Book of Leinster and records kept in the Annals of Ulster.